-Using your Heat-it Kit[TM], you inserted a DNA Program inside single-celled organisms, bacteria, and had the bacteria execute that DNA Program to produce something for you, which you then controlled the expression of using temperature.
+Using your Blue-it Kit[TM], you inserted a DNA Program inside single-celled organisms, bacteria, and had the bacteria execute that DNA Program to produce beta-galactosidase enzyme, which you then extracted from the bacteria and used to catalyze a reaction.
 Just like scientist and industries do every day inside their large laboratories!
-To learn more about genetic switches and inducible plasmids, look at Chapter 7 of the Zero to Genetic Engineering Hero book.
+To learn more about substrates, enzymes, and enzymatic reactions, look at Chapter 6 of the Zero to Genetic Engineering Hero book.
 We hope you enjoyed the experience and will continue to experiment in the field of genetic engineering.